BlenderEnvironments/1_Getting_Started/README.md

 1. Save user preferences
 2. Save your startup file
-3. Know where these settings are stored on
+3. Know where these settings are stored on your Computer

 **After watching (learning outcomes)…**

 You will be able to backup your own preferences and transfer them to another computer if necessary.

+### 5 Adding Objects
+**In this video (objectives)…**

+1. Deleting objects
+2. Manipulate the 3D Cursor
+3. Add objects
+4. Transform objects
+5. Tools and Sidebar

+**After watching (learning outcomes)…**

+You will understand how to add, place and manipulate basic primitives to form more complex structures.